MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/events/grid-onrecordselect.md

 When enabling the **Power Apps Grid Control**, an **Events** tab appears.
 Select the **Events** tab:
   1. Under the **Form Libraries** section, add the Form Libary from the web resource just created.
   2. Under the **Event Handlers** section, select the event **OnRecordSelect** and click Add, a popup will appear.
-  3. In the popup, select the form library just added and the Function name **OnSelect**.
+  3. In the popup, select the form library just added and the Function name **Example.OnSelect**.
 This is the name of the JavaScript function created in the web resource, and make sure to check the option **Pass execution context as first parameter**.

 For more infomation, see [Power Apps Grid Control](../../../../../maker/model-driven-apps/the-power-apps-grid-control)